-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1717 (September 2015), amended by the Department of Health, Bureau of Health Services Financing, LR 48:1287 (May 2022).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1717 (September 2015).

 §5709.
-Medically Monitored Intensive Inpatient Treatment Services (Co-occurring) (ASAM Level 3.7) (Adults Only)
+Medically Monitored Intensive Residential (ASAM Level III.7) (Adults Only)

-- 1. admit only clients clinically appropriate for ASAM level 3.7 into its Medically Monitored Intensive Residential Inpatient Treatment Services; and - 2. the treatment plan is reviewed and updated in collaboration with the client as needed, or at a minimum of every 30 days and documented accordingly; - 3. provide case management that is: - a. provided by a care coordinator who is on duty as needed; or - b. assumed by the clinical staff. - B. Staffing.
-The provider shall ensure that: - 1. there is a physician on call 24 hours per day, seven days per week, and on duty as needed for management of psychiatric and medical needs; - 2. there is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 3. there is at least one LMHP or UP on duty at least 40 hours/week; - 4. there is at least one RN on call 24 hours per day, seven days per week to perform nursing duties and at least one licensed nurse is on duty during all shifts with additional licensed nursing staff to meet the nursing needs of the clients:
+- 1. admit only clients clinically appropriate for ASAM level III.7 into its Medically Monitored Intensive Residential Treatment Program; and - 2. the treatment plan is reviewed and updated in collaboration with the client as needed, or at a minimum of every 30 days and documented accordingly; - 3. provide case management that is: - a. provided by a care coordinator who is on duty as needed; or - b. assumed by the clinical staff. - B. Staffing.
+The provider shall ensure that: - 1. there is a physician on call 24 hours per day, seven days per week, and on duty as needed for management of psychiatric and medical needs; - 2. there is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 3. there is at least one LMHP or UP on duty at least 40 hours/week; - 4. there is at least one RN on call 24 hours per day, seven days per week to perform nursing duties and at least one licensed nurse is on duty during all shifts with additional licensed nursing staff to meet the nursing needs of the clients; - 5. its on-site nursing staff is solely responsible for III.7 program and does not provide services for other levels of care at the same time; - 6. each LMHP/UP caseload shall not exceed 1:10;

-- 5. its on-site nursing staff is solely responsible for 3.7 program and does not provide services for other levels of care at the same time; - 6. each LMHP/UP caseload shall not exceed 1:10; - 7. there is at least one direct care aide on duty on all shifts with additional as needed: - 8. there is an activity or recreational therapist on duty at least 15 hours per week.
+- 7. there is at least one direct care aide on duty on all shifts with additional as needed; - 8. there is an activity or recreational therapist on duty at least 15 hours per week.